ddjain/SnakeGame/README.md

 Keys:
 'P' = Pause The game.

 '+' = Increase Speed of Snake.

 '-' = Decrease Speed of Snake.

 'N' = Generate New Fruit.

+Note: To run the game, you need to install Java 1.7 or above version and run following two command where MainWindow.java file exsist.
+> javac MainWindow.java
+> java MainWindow